shakes76/PatternAnalysis-2024/recognition/47364417/README.md

 3. **Confusion Matrix:**
    - The model performed better on the NC class, correctly identifying 3101 out of the total NC images, compared to 2575 correctly classified AD images.
-   - The misclassification rates (1885 AD images as NC and 1439 NC images as AD) indicate that while the model has some discriminative power, it still struggles with certain cases, potentially due to overlapping features or insufficient training diversity.
+   - The misclassification rates (1885 AD images as NC and 1439 NC images as AD) indicate that while the model has some discriminative power, it still struggles with certain cases, potentially due to overlapping features or insufficient training diversity.4
 <br>

 ### Future Improvements

 - **Overfitting:**